Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Will the grant deadlines be extended?

-Yes, see: Financial/ Expenditure and Performance Reporting Extensions for ICCB Grantees due to COVID19 Pandemic.
+See: Financial/ Expenditure and Performance Reporting Extensions for ICCB Grantees due to COVID19 Pandemic.

 Work with your college personnel to determine what options are available to students to encourage completion.
 During this time, we know that colleges have allowed flexibility in continuing or completion of instruction by specified times.